 Here’s an excellent homemade facial oil for night time!

-- This is a wonderful skin balancing oil that’s suitable for all skin types.
+This is a wonderful skin-balancing oil that’s suitable for all skin types.
 If you are suffering with dull or dry skin, then this overnight treatment is ideal for you.

 - If you have sensitive skin the Rosehip oil is one of the finest base oils you can use, and it is quickly absorbed into the skin without leaving any greasiness.
-It performs marvels upon scars and is a prevalent oil employed for the treatment of lines and wrinkles as well as premature ageing.
+It performs marvels upon scars and is a prevalent oil employed for the treatment of lines and wrinkles as well as premature aging.

 - The Geranium essential oil balances out the sebum production and nourishes both dry and combination skin.

 - Jasmine is very hydrating, used in soaps, perfumes and many cosmetics for dry sensitive skin.

 Rub this oil into warm, thoroughly cleansed skin before going to bed each night to allow the oil to be fully absorbed while you sleep for an ultra-conditioning effect.

 One of oil blends here may well be perfect for your skin, if not here’s a handy reference guide should you prefer a little experimenting.

 Best Facial Carrier Oils

 - Evening Primrose Oil or Argan Oil or Avocado Oil – For wrinkles.